-The man was trying to stop the tree being cut down to make way for a new housing development
+Man was trying to stop it being cut down to make way for a housing development

 A MAN stayed in a tree for 12 hours in a doomed last-ditch attempt to save it from being cut down.